XBotToolkit/x-bot-toolkit/README.md

 ## How It Works

 Trend Analysis: Uses Grok API to identify the top 5 trending topics on X.
-Tweet Generation: Crafts a meme-heavy tweet with a sassy “bro” vibe, tied to a trending topic.
-Persona Enforcement: Structured prompts ensure a consistent influencer persona, evolving monthly.
 Memory Graph: Logs tweets and interactions in a JSON graph for callbacks and trend tracking.
 X Posting: Posts via Tweepy with random delays to avoid bot-like patterns.